shopwp/documentation/docs/guides/template-overriding.md

 # Template Overriding

-[ShopWP Pro](https://wpshop.io/purchase?utm_medium=docs&utm_source=features&utm_campaign=upgrade) comes with PHP templates that you can use to override various parts of the plugin's layout.
-Our templates work similar to WooCommerce.
+[ShopWP Pro](https://wpshop.io/purchase?utm_medium=docs&utm_source=features&utm_campaign=upgrade) allows you to customize the templates used for the product detail pages and product listing pages.
+The process works very similar to WooCommerce.

 :::info
-This feature is only available in [ShopWP Pro](https://wpshop.io/purchase?utm_medium=docs&utm_source=features&utm_campaign=upgrade).
+This is not the same as the [HTML Templates feature](/guides/html-templates)
 :::

 ## Setting up your theme